The flimsier the historical evidence, the more entertaining the characters and stories.Diogenes (me, not the philosopher)

-Maybe not a ‘law’ of history, but a useful rule of thumb nevertheless.
-Diogenes has bequeathed us nothing in writing.
-Instead, into the historical vacuum of evidential mystery and uncertainty rushes a combination of myths, tall tales and caricature.
-Not so much EP Thompson’s enormous condescension of posterity as its insatiable desire for a good story.
+The above is not a ‘law’ of history as such, but it is a useful rule of thumb nonetheless.
+The philosopher Diogenes left us nothing in writing.
+Instead, into the evidential vacuum rushes a combination of myths, tall tales and caricature — not so much what EP Thompson called the enormous condescension of posterity, more our insatiable desire for a good story.
 Hence the modern-day popularity of tabloid newspapers, celebrity gossip and online ‘clickbait’ stories.
-Who cares if the reality is altogether more down to earth and prosaic?
+Who cares if the reality is altogether more down to earth?

-There is certainly no shortage of good stories relating to Diogenes: the man who lived in a tub; the man who walked round in daylight with a lamp ‘looking for a man’; the man who was lippy to Alexander the Great and lived to tell the tale; the man who masturbated, urinated and defecated in public.
+And there is certainly no shortage of good stories connected with Diogenes: the man who lived in a tub; the man who walked round in daylight with a lamp ‘looking for a man’; the man who was lippy to Alexander the Great and lived to tell the tale; the man who masturbated, urinated and defecated in public.

 The story of Diogenes reminds us of the old truism about taking time to dig deeper rather than rushing to judgement.
 Diogenes and his master Antisthenes are regarded as the original Cynics, founders of the Cynic school of philosophy.
 Cynicism, an unappealing and unpleasant attribute, well described by HG Wells as “humour in ill health” is defined by the OED as “[b]elieving that people are motivated purely by self-interest; distrustful of human sincerity or integrity” and “[c]oncerned only with one’s own interests and typically disregarding accepted standards in order to achieve them.”
 But the name ‘cynic’ actually derives from the Greek for ‘dog-like’ and was a reference to the extreme squalor in which Diogenes and others chose to live.

-And so we have the fictional Diogenes Club, first mentioned in Memoirs of Sherlock Holmes.
+And so we come to the fictional Diogenes Club, first mentioned in Memoirs of Sherlock Holmes.
 Containing “the most unsociable and unclubable [sic] men in town”, its members were expected to ignore each other and talking was not permitted under any circumstances.
 Eccentric, peculiar, unconventional – the name ‘Diogenes’ seems fitting.
-Yet the word ‘cosmopolitan’ – citizen of the world – possibly originated with Diogenes.
+But Diogenes matters for another reason, too.
+The word ‘cosmopolitan’ – citizen of the world – possibly originated with him.
 In these days of growing intolerance, rampant bigotry and narrow-minded xenophobia, at levels not witnessed since the 1930s, this minor fact, apart from anything else, seems to me to recommend him as a figure of interest.